joe-taylor/bcdc-devenv/README.md

 `vagrant up` from the root directory, and any time you wish to run the associated ansible playbooks, `vagrant provision`.

+Once you've run `vagrant up` and everything's started, you should be able to access the catalogue at http://192.168.15.101.

 ## Objective

 The Vagrantfile produces several CentOS 8 VirtualBox instances.
 The main two, titan and